yutaooka/ChatKit/docs/COMPONENT_MESSAGES_LIST.md

 #### Styling via attributes

 The simplest way to customize appearance is to use `MessageList` widget attributes.
-With them we can set up a default background color for incoming and outcoming messages, and even the colors for their pushed conditions and single selection.
+With them we can set up a default background color for incoming and outgoing messages, and even the colors for their pushed conditions and single selection.
 You can also change color and size for message font, send time and data in the headers.
 Now, by defining attributes this way:

 ```xml
 <com.stfalcon.chatkit.messages.MessagesList